HITL Policies

 - deny — reject the call immediately without prompting

 In the CLI, approval prompts appear inline in the terminal (TTY).
-In Beam, a card appears in the chat interface for the user to approve or reject.
+To disable HITL entirely, pass --auto:

 Policy file format